Written back in 2012, when I thought my son was eligible for the CLB. In the end, he was not.

-In October I set up a GIC account which was a family RESP account, which allegedly will be where the CLB is going to end up being deposited.
-I was also told by the TD rep that they will apply for the bond and it should just magically appear, and thus the frustration.
-It is now January, still no sign of the money, even though I have seen CESG moneys appear in one of my daughter’s RESP account, but no sign in this lonely GIC account.
+In October, I set up a GIC account, a family RESP account.
+This account will be where the CLB will end up deposited.
+The TD rep also told me that they would apply for the bond, and it should magically appear, thus the frustration.
+It is now January, still no sign of the money, even though I have seen CESG money appear in one of my daughter’s RESP account, but no indication in this lonely GIC account.
 I realize that I must now go back into the TD branch and harass someone to find out what is going on with the grant money.

 My guess of possible outcomes are:

-- We have been denied the bond due to having too high an income, it’s possible, but no one has said that to me as of yet.
+- We have been denied the bond due to having too high an income.
+This is likely but no one has said that to me as of yet.

 - The application has disappeared into the system and must be dislodged by someone making a phone call.

-- The magic dancing monkeys in the system are still thinking about the application and I must go away and ask later about it.
+- The magic dancing monkeys in the system are still thinking about the application.

-- Read about the Canada Learning Bond from the Government from the HSDRC site.
+- I have written about the Canada Learning Bond before.

 - Canada Learning Bond Frustrations really was me being silly enough to believe I made so little that my kids would get the CLB.